-Smoky flavors are often associated with a barbecue.
-Sauces and salt with smoke flavor are often used when the grill stays cold.
+Smoky flavors are readily associated with a barbecue.
+Smoke-flavored sauces and salt are often used when the grill stays cold.
 But smoke and cream cheese?
 Rygeost is a regional specialty on the Danish island of Fyn (German Fünen) and, according to Jørgen Hoff, the only Danish cheese that is not a copy of a foreign cheese, but a Danish original.

-The research trip was supported by the Fyn Tourist Board
+The research trip was supported by the Fyn Tourism Association